What is an intrauterine device (IUD)?

 - Have certain types of cancer, such as breast cancer that is sensitive to progestin.

 While very unlikely, you can get pregnant with IUDs.
-If you miss any periods and feel like you may be pregnant, take a urine pregnancy test.
-If you have a positive pregnancy test, please call your doctor at once.
-They will need to see you right away.
+If you miss any periods and feel you may be pregnant, take a urine pregnancy test.
+If you have a positive pregnancy test, call the clinic right away.
+Your care team needs to see you right away.

 - Bleeding:

-- Can be irregular for a few weeks, may last up to 3 to 6 months
+- Can be irregular for a few weeks.
+It may last 3 to 6 months.

-- Women who have not had a baby often feel more discomfort than women who have had a baby, but each person is different.
+- People who have not had a baby often feel more discomfort than people who have had a baby.
+Each person is different though.

 - Heavy menstrual bleeding